LyonKhang/-Ethereum-Blocks/README.md

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>

 ## Experiences Gained
+This project teaches the general concept of blockchains and a basic understanding of Ethereum block.
+* Gain a basic concept understanding of how cryptocurrency works and
+* How to convert partial Ethereum data to readable user data.
+* Generate a Javadoc document.
+* Testing the project with Junit

 ## Contributing
-1. Fork this project to to GitHub account
+1. Fork this project to a GitHub account
 2. Clone this project to your machines.
 3. Create a new branch where you can make changes
 4.  once finished changes, commit with messages following the Commit Message Format [Commit Formatting](https://gist.github.com/brianclements/841ea7bffdb01346392c)

 ## License
-This Project uses a MIT license (2024)
+This Project uses an MIT license (2024)

 ## Acknowledgements
 This project uses icons and badges at ![Shields.io](https://shields.io/).